 The afternoon began with an introduction to WE ACT and how community organizing can be a powerful tool to advocate for beneficial change.
 Residents and organizers discussed what environmental disasters pose the biggest risk, how those disasters might be mitigated, and how they could help make their community more resilient.
-The Manhattanville Houses have a high percentage of senior citizens, and residences expressed serious concern about ensuring their neighbors were safe and cared for in a crisis.
-WE ACT organizer and life-long West Harlem resident Louis Bailey then brought the discussion around to CALL’s proposal.
+The Manhattanville Houses have a high percentage of senior citizens, and residents expressed serious concern about ensuring their neighbors were safe and cared for in a crisis.
+WE ACT organizer and life-long West Harlem resident, Louis Bailey, brought the discussion around to CALL’s proposal.

 This conversation gave community members the opportunity to reflect on the proposal and suggest what would make the space work best for local residents.
 A huge range of suggestions were made, from arts workshops to musical performances to the kinds of useful information the kiosk could share, as well as ways the kiosk might help connect residents who were busy and didn’t spend much time at home.
 All these suggestions made an obvious point: there is a real need for a site where people could connect and share, across generations and interests.